Form Builder

 $html = $builder->generateForm();

-Any input field is only a setting above the view that passes data to the template.
+Every field is just a setting above the view that passes data to the template.

 namespace App\Orchid\Fields;